BetonQuest/BetonQuest/docs/Tutorials/Frequently-Asked-Questions.md

 have to add the additional objectives to the conditions.

 ## Creating quest menus
-To create a menu that gives the player a overview of his open quests just define one menu item for each quest.
+To create a menu that gives the player an overview of his open quests just define one menu item for each quest.
-Set the [conditions](../Documentation/Menu-Menu.md#the-items-section) for this item so it is only displayed if the quest is not finished (use the [tag condition](../Documentation/Scripting/Building-Blocks/Conditions-List.md#tag-tag)).
+Set the [conditions](../Documentation/Menus/Menu.md#the-items-section) for this item, so it is only displayed if the quest is not finished (use the [tag condition](../Documentation/Scripting/Building-Blocks/Conditions-List.md#tag-tag)).
-Then assign all those items to [a row of slots](../Documentation/Menu-Menu.md#the-slots-section) so that they are sorted perfectly.
+Then assign all those items to [a row of slots](../Documentation/Menus/Menu.md#the-slots-section) so that they are sorted perfectly.

 You can also add click events to display npc locations, add compass targets, directly open the conversations or cancel the quest.